 For more information on the Binns Program for Cord Blood Research, click here.

+The CDCM provides the know-how, organizational and physical infrastructure to support investigator-initiated clinical translational studies on cell and gene therapy (CGT) from initial discovery through completion of clinical proof-of-concept trials.
 Stanford Medicine’s clinical enterprise provides an exemplary clinical environment in which to deploy cures.
-The center will support the development of life-changing and curative treatments for patients who come to Stanford to receive the highest level of care.
+The CDCM will support the development of life-changing and curative treatments for patients who come to Stanford to receive the highest level of care.

-For more information about the center, or for information about trials associated with the center, please visit the CDCM website, or contact Jennifer Howard at email@example.com.
+For more information about the center, or for information about trials associated with the center, please visit the CDCM website

 Genome editing involves the targeted and engineered insertion, deletion, modification or replacement of DNA in the genome of a living organism.
 In 2011, Nature Methods selected genome editing as the 2011 Method of the Year.
 The Program is focused on developing genome editing as the safest and most robust approach to cure genetic diseases, particularly sickle cell disease, thalassemia, primary immunodeficiencies including severe combined immunodeficiency and hemophilia and ultimately other organ systems as well.
 Genome editing offers the precise modification of the target gene of interest by homologous recombination while leaving the rest of genome unperturbed.
 Engineered nucleases make a specific DNA double-strand break in the gene of interest.
 By simultaneously providing a piece of “donor” DNA, the cell’s endogenous homologous recombination machinery repairs the induced double-strand break using the donor DNA as a template.
 In this way, precise sequence changes can be introduced into the gene.
 The Program has made important discoveries in advancing the field of genome editing including the first use of genome editing using engineered nucleases in human cells and optimizing the use of the CRISPR/Cas9 system in primary human stem cells.
 The Program is planning an IND submission for the treatment of patients with sickle cell disease by the transplantation of their autologous HSC, which have been genetically modified to produce normal hemoglobin.